-3.4 Overview of Air Quality EIAP Levels
+4.5 Overview of Air Quality EIAP Levels

 Generally speaking, actions that trigger an assessment under NEPA will also require a conformity evaluation if the project or program is located in a nonattainment or maintenance area.
-As such, the Air Force conducts NEPA and GCR assessments in tandem within the EIAP process.
-The EIAP process starts with the office formally initiating a proposed action (the "proponent") usually by submitting an AF Form 813, Request for Environmental Impact Analysis, to begin the environmental impact analysis process.
-The air quality EIAP process then proceeds through up to three progressive levels of assessment (see Figure 2, Air Quality EIAP Process) based on significance thresholds.
+As such, the USAF conducts NEPA and GCR assessments in tandem within the EIAP process.
+The EIAP process usually starts with the Proponent organization (the office, unit, single manager, or activity at any level that initiates Air Force Actions) formally initiating a proposed action by submitting an AF Form 813, Request for Environmental Impact Analysis.
+The Air Quality EIAP process then proceeds through up to three progressive levels of assessment (see Figure 4-2, Air Quality EIAP Process) based on significance thresholds.